 All lost cards should be deactivated immediately in person at the EagleOne Card Center during normal business hours or online 24/7.
-In addition, if you live on campus, the police must be notified to disable access.
+If you are a residential student, you should also deactivate your card at the UMW Police Station (Brent House).